Photo: Thomas Quine / Wikimedia Commons

 Price: €200–1,000/night | Location: Hercegprímás u.
 5, Budapest 1051

-Aria Hotel Budapest (the most celebrated boutique luxury hotel in Budapest — the extraordinary music-themed concept: each floor dedicated to a different music genre (the extraordinary Classical wing, the extraordinary Opera wing, the extraordinary Jazz wing, and the extraordinary Contemporary wing), the extraordinary Music Garden (the most beautiful hotel garden in Budapest — the extraordinary interior courtyard), and the extraordinary rooftop Highnote Sky Bar (the finest rooftop bar view in Budapest — the extraordinary St. Stephen’s Basilica view at the same level as the basilica dome, the most extraordinary urban proximity view from any hotel rooftop bar in Europe)) is the most character-driven hotel in Budapest.
+Aria is Budapest’s most character-driven boutique luxury hotel, built around a music-themed concept: each floor is dedicated to a different genre — a Classical wing, an Opera wing, a Jazz wing, and a Contemporary wing.
+The Music Garden interior courtyard is the prettiest hotel garden in the city, and the rooftop Highnote Sky Bar delivers the best rooftop view in Budapest: St. Stephen’s Basilica at eye level with its dome, an urban proximity view no other hotel rooftop bar in Europe can match.

 Jewish Quarter — The Ruin Bar Neighborhood